Ktor 3.1.1 Help

 val httpResponse: HttpResponse = client.get("https://ktor.io/") val stringBody: String = httpResponse.body()

-Similarly, you can get a body as ByteArray:
+Similarly, you can get a body as a ByteArray:

 val httpResponse: HttpResponse = client.get("https://ktor.io/") val byteArrayBody: ByteArray = httpResponse.body()